Yandex Cloud

 3. In the Agents tab, click Create agent.

-5. Select an availability zone to place the agent in.
+5. Select an availability zone to host the agent.

 6. Under Agent: